 Different states have different requirements for nutrient monitoring.
 Whether you are a small farm or operate a concentrated animal feeding operation (CAFO) we have a plan for you!
 We are one of only a few laboratories in the country equipped for every facet of your Nutrient Management Plan.
 We test your soil, manure, and lagoon water to determine your levels.
 If we need to probe deeper we can examine your harvested plant tissue as well.

 Colorado – Regulation 85.
-For water we recommend our Total Nutrient Monitoring package.
+For water we recommend our Nutrient Monitoring package.
 Colorado Nutrient Management Standards.
-Your Colorado NMP should include: 1) for soil our routine package, 2) for manure our basic manure package, and 3) for fertilizer our NPK package.
+Your Colorado NMP should include: 1) for soil our routine package, 2) for manure our basic manure package, 3) for fertilizer our NPK package.
 There are no plant tissue requirements in Colorado.

 Nebraska – Department of Environmental Quality (DEQ) Title 130, Chapter 14.
-For water we recommend our Total Nutrient Monitoring package.
+For water we recommend our Nutrient Monitoring package.

 Surface Water Discharge Information

 Industries that discharge wastewater to surface or groundwater are governed by the NPDES a division of the EPA.
 The methods used to test wastewater and other pollutants fall under 40 CFR, Part 136.
 We work with everything from construction dewatering permits to point source permits.
 We can provide a custom quote for the monitoring requirements in your permit.
 Contact us for more information.